-SUDS Rating: How tense/upset do you feel before writing out the rescripted dream (0-100)?

-.
+Before you begin, rate how tense/upset you feel on a scale of 0-100.
 [Make a note of response.]

 [Have patient write out the rescription.
 Allow the patient to have fifteen minutes.
 Consider setting a timer in the patient's view if it would be helpful for the patient.
 Give the patient reminders when time is running low, without pressuring them.
 Allow them to finish if they need a few more minutes.]